 When problems do develop, having remote hands personnel on call 24x7x365 to address issues quickly reduces the negative impact of downtime.
 These technicians are already familiar with the particulars of the data center environment and can address maintenance issues and other emergencies more effectively than external IT teams.
 With a good remote hands team in place, service-based companies like MSPs can devote more of their IT resources into developing new offerings for their customers rather than troubleshooting.

 Understanding what’s happening in a data center environment is absolutely crucial for any company that delivers services through that infrastructure.
 They need to be able to know how power and network performance are being affected by traffic in order to plan effectively and determine how to best deploy their assets.
 Data center infrastructure management (DCIM) software can help provide this information.
 Security is also a huge concern when it comes to visibility.
+Sophisticated DCIM platforms make it easier to track assets at all times to ensure that every piece of equipment is where it’s supposed to be at all times.
 Any company hoping to utilize a data center environment to build or bundle services needs to know what safeguards a facility has in place to protect against cyberattacks and data breaches.

-A robust business intelligence platform can provide a comprehensive picture of every relevant detail about a data center’s infrastructure.
+A robust business intelligence platform (like vXchnge’s award-winning in\site software) can provide a comprehensive picture of every relevant detail about data center infrastructure.
 If a facility makes it difficult to review their operations or is less than transparent regarding its policies, service providers and MSPs will have a hard time reassuring their own customers that their sensitive data and valuable assets are in safe hands.

 Partnering with a data center is an important decision for any organization.
-By reviewing key aspects of the facility’s infrastructure, companies can predict whether or not it will be able to meet their needs and allow them to expand business opportunities in the future by providing a reliable IT environment for a range of services.
+By reviewing key aspects of data center infrastructure management, companies can predict whether or not it will be able to meet their needs and allow them to expand business opportunities in the future by providing a reliable IT environment for a range of services.

 As the Marketing Manager for vXchnge, Kaylie handles the coordination and logistics of tradeshows and events.
 She is responsible for social media marketing and brand promotion through various outlets.
 She enjoys developing new ways and events to capture the attention of the vXchnge audience.